FreeFem/FreeFem-doc/docs/documentation/FiniteElement.md

 ```

 !!! note
-	When you want to formulate the problem and to solve it in the same time, you can use the keyword `:::freefem solve`.
+	When you want to formulate the problem and solve it in the same time, you can use the keyword `:::freefem solve`.

-### Weak form and Boundary Condition
+### Weak Form and Boundary Condition

-To present the principles of Variational Formulations or also called weak forms for the PDEs, let us take a model problem: a Poisson equation with Dirichlet and Robin Boundary condition.
+To present the principles of Variational Formulations, also called weak form, for the Partial Differential Equations, let's take a model problem: a Poisson equation with Dirichlet and Robin Boundary condition.

-The problem is: Find $u$ a real function defined on a domain $\Omega$ of $\R^d$ $(d=2,3)$ such that
+The problem: Find $u$ a real function defined on a domain $\Omega$ of $\R^d$ $(d=2,3)$ such that

 \begin{equation}
 	\begin{array}{rcll}